ddella/WebSocket/README.md

 ## Clean up

 When you're done, it's always a good idea to clean everything.
-If you followed all the steps, you should have three Docker containers running.
-For the WebSocket servers, just press `CTRL-C` and they should terminate.
+If you followed all the steps, you should have two Docker containers running.
+For the WebSocket servers, just press `CTRL-C` and it should terminate.
 The only one left is the Web Server.
-Following is the command to terminate it.
+Following is the command to terminate the web server container.

 ```command
 docker rm -f webserver